Frequently Asked Questions

 How does Forge Education support children and adults with dysgraphia?

-We provide a variety of writing services that can assist with; the physical act of writing and fine motor control, organizing ideas and putting thoughts onto paper in a clear and logical sequence, building foundational writing skills from the sentence level to paragraphs to full essays.
+We provide a variety of writing services that can assist with common concerns for individuals with dysgraphia; the physical act of writing and fine motor control, organizing ideas and putting thoughts onto paper in a clear and logical sequence, building foundational writing skills from the sentence level to paragraphs to full essays.

 How long should I expect my child to need intensive writing instruction?